LSDtopotools/LSDCodingBlog/_posts/2016-02-25-Parallelising_and_Optimising_LSDTopoTools.md

 ### Parallelisation

 I used the OpenMP library to parallelise the code.
 OpenMP is a magical set of preprocessor directives that you add to sections of your code to run them in parallel.
 It does some clever stuff to your code when it compiles.
-For some light bedtime reading, you could consult the 568-page specification document: http://www.openmp.org/mp-documents/openmp-4.5.pdf.
+For some light bedtime reading, you could consult the [568-page specification document.](http://www.openmp.org/mp-documents/openmp-4.5.pdf)

-Firstly, you need to include the `<omp.h>` header file in one of your source files.
+Okay, now you've read that, you  will know that you need to add the `#include <omp.h>` include file in one of your header or source files.
+The OpenMP libraries are fairly standard bundles with most compilers.
+If you have the gcc-devel package installed, you will almost certainly have the OpenMP libraries and thus the `omp.h` header file.

 Secondly, you need to identify the part of the function that can be parallelised.
-I use the `down_scan()` function as a simple example. (qroute() is not so straightforward).
+I use the `scan_area()` function as a simple example. (`qroute()` is not so straightforward...).
 This function has a for loop that iterates over every element in a 2D raster matrix.
 It then checks to see if the water depth  is greater than zero, and sets a value in another array based on this test.
 This loop is easily parallelisable because the iterations do not depend on each other, and could be calculated in any order.

 {% highlight cpp %}
   #pragma omp parallel for